 - Business Administration [ B.S. + M.S. in Accountancy] Application

-SF Scholars Coordinator - Theresa Hammond
+SF Scholars Coordinator - Jung Hoon Kim

 The Ethnic Studies SF State Scholar program is a great opportunity for motivated students majoring in Africana Studies, Asian American Studies, or Latina/Latino Studies.
 The Master of Arts in Ethnic Studies is designed to be a versatile degree that provides a solid foundation for careers teaching at community colleges, working in community and multicultural resource development, administrative work in the non-profit sector, employment in student resource centers, practical application in the business fields, and much more.